markjprice/cs14net10/docs/ch07-decompiling.md

 19. Close ILSpy.

-You can learn how to use the ILSpy extension for Code at the following link: https://github.com/markjprice/cs12dotnet8/blob/main/docs/code-editors/vscode.md#decompiling-using-the-ilspy-extension-for-visual-studio-codehttps://github.com/markjprice/cs13net9/blob/main/docs/code-editors/vscode.md#decompiling-using-the-ilspy-extension-for-visual-studio-code.
+You can learn how to use the ILSpy extension for VS Code at the following link: https://github.com/markjprice/cs14net10/blob/main/docs/code-editors/vscode.md#decompiling-using-the-ilspy-extension-for-visual-studio-code.

 # Viewing source links with Visual Studio
 Instead of decompiling, Visual Studio has a feature that allows you to view the original source code using source links.
 This feature is not available in Code.